dev-scripts/prakashbhandari.com.np/content/posts/implementing-logging-using-node-js-elasticsearch-kibina-and-docker.md

 Now, you can browse at `http://localhost:8000/` leter on the port number will be different once we dockrize the app.

 # Dockerize the App
+Docker is an open source tool that combines your application with all the necessary dependencies and libraries as one portable package (docker image).
+That package can be shared to any one and run by anyone without much worrying about the operating system.
+In this post we are using Docker to combines node app, Elasticsearch, and Kibina.

-I am not going to explain how Docker works.
+In this post, I am not going to explain how Docker works.
 I assume that you are familiar with Docker, and will directly jump into the implementation.
 To Dockerize the the application, first step is to create `Dockerfile` with belwo defination.
 I am placing all the files in the root of the project.

 ```js
 FROM node:20